PMU Overlay Config Object

 PM_CONFIG_IPI_PSU_CORTEXA53_0_MASK, /* Loading permission to Overlay config object */

-• Example: Both APU and RPU masters has permission to load next overlay config object.
+• Example: Both APU and RPU masters have permission to load the next overlay config object.

 /* SET CONFIG SECTION */